Our world-class hosted accommodation services are expanding. Visit New Zealand Homestay today!

 DIAC

-The Department of Immigration and Citizenship (DIAC) also officially advised their contracted ‘Settlement Services’ providers in 2012 (who were assisting with Asylum seeker community placements) must meet the USYD homestay standards.
+The Department of Immigration and Citizenship (DIAC) also officially advised their contracted ‘Settlement Services’ providers in 2012 (who were assisting with asylum seeker community placements) must meet the USYD homestay standards.

 CISA